Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Your approach to a hike will be very different from mine, yet we might find ourselves within the same category of hiking.

-A useful way of thinking about types of hikers focuses on time and energy.
+A useful way of thinking about how hikers differ?

 All of us have finite supplies of time and energy.

 [And money, but that's a depressing thought so let's press onward.]

 Here are the typical designations most hiking websites use to describe the types of hikers:

 As you work your way down the list, the amount of time and energy you invest will increase in order to achieve your hiking goals.

 There's no judgment implied in that statement, just a fact of the hiking life.

 There are plenty of variables involved in the frequency and duration of any one hiker hitting the trail, including job schedules, school and family responsibilities, access to trail heads, lack of hiking buddies, economic realities, seasonal weather patterns, geographic relocation, physical limitations and more.

 Which constraints are you under?